The Council on Ethics Annual Report 2016 – Human rights continues to be in focus

-The Ethical Council of the Swedish AP Funds celebrates ten years 2017.
+The Council on Ethics of the Swedish AP Funds celebrates ten years 2017.
 During these ten years the Council has through engagement encouraged the AP Funds’ global portfolio companies to improve their work on environmental issues, human rights and corruption.
 In 2016 dialogues have covered companies regarding the fishing industry in Thailand and the guest workers’ situation in Qatar.

 For further details, contact:

 Peter Lundkvist, Chair of the Council on Ethics 2017

 Phone: +46 (0)8-555 171 44

 John Howchin, Secretary-General, the Council on Ethics

 The AP Funds’ Council on Ethics

 The AP Funds’ Council on Ethics is a collaboration between the First, Second, Third and Fourth AP Funds, which are tasked by the Swedish Parliament with creating high returns at low risk for Sweden’s current and future pensioners.
 The Council on Ethics is dedicated to contributing to the AP Funds’ long-term returns by encouraging companies to adopt responsible business praxis with regard to environmental and social issues.